30 January 1969

 Surrounded by a film crew with many cameras (a total of 10 cameras were used to shoot the show) and members of the media, the famous foursome – joined by guest member Billy Preston – had hardly sent the first amplified bars echoing down the street before the neighbours began to complain and called the police to stop the noise.

 At the woollen merchants next door to Apple, director Stanley Davis said quite bluntly: ” I want this noise stopped.
 You can’t use a telephone, dictate a letter or have your window open.”

 He said: ” I am furious.
 We were trying to talk to our customers but couldn’t hear them.
-I telephoned the police but apparently they at powerless to do anything.”
+I telephoned the police but apparently, they are powerless to do anything.”